 Pair Your Stay at the Loganberry House with a Visit to America’s National Churchill Museum

 Since Margaret Thatcher stayed at the Loganberry Inn because of Winston Churchill’s “Iron Curtain” speech, don’t miss the Churchill Museum.
-The museum covers highlights of Churchill’s life from his parents to his childhood through his prominence during WWII and afterwards.
-Churchill served in Great Britain’s Parliament for 55 years including his time as Prime Minister during WWII.
+The museum covers highlights of Churchill’s life, from his parents to his childhood through his prominence during WWII and afterward.
+Churchill served in Great Britain’s Parliament for 55 years, including his time as Prime Minister during WWII.

-Don’t miss the art instillation outside the museum.
+Don’t miss the art installation outside the museum.
 “Breakthrough” is made from eight sections of the actual Berlin Wall.
-Created by artist Edwina Sandys, Churchill’s granddaughter, the sculpture commemorated the fall of the Berlin Wall.
-In the museum gift shop, you can purchase a small section of the wall.
+Created by artist Edwina Sandys, Churchill’s granddaughter, the sculpture commemorates the fall of the Berlin Wall.
+You can purchase a small section of the wall in the museum gift shop.
 The juxtaposition of the sculpture and the church is visually stunning.

 Booking a Room at Loganberry Inn